 ISAK will also be a fully residential international school.
 As a member of ISAK’s board of directors and as a founder, I would like to share my knowledge and experience with the other board members and founders as we work to define ISAK’s mission and curriculum, helping to create the best fully-residential international school in the world.”

-Ms. Yuriko Takahashi – Representative Director and President, E.OCT, Ltd.
+Ms. Yuriko Takahashi – Representative Director and President, E.OCT Co., Ltd.

 “Responsibilities for adults living today are to take as much steps forward to evolve this world and the future society, and to pass the baton to the next generation ― this is not only to protect, but also to make it better.
 To bring ISAK to realization is to connect such “good practice” that we adults have learned directly to children who will take on the future.
 I promise that support from as many of you as possible will be the cornerstone for creating a better future.
 The school that we can be proud of and show to the world will finally be established in our very own country, Japan.
 Let’s create the future, and the school together!”

-Mr. Makoto Takano – CEO, atomixmedia, Inc.; Publisher and Editor-in-Chief, Forbes JAPAN
+Mr. Makoto Takano – Chairman and Editor-in-Chief, Forbes JAPAN; Founder and CEO, D4V

 “It is wonderful that ISAK will provide Japanese students the opportunity to study alongside the most outstanding students from around the world.
 At the same time, I believe that ISAK’s true value is not only the impact it has on Japanese education, but also its fostering of students from overseas in Japan.
 Brilliant students from overseas are educated in Japan, develop relationships with their peers from around the world, interact with the local community in Karuizawa, immerse themselves in Japan’s beautiful nature, dine on fresh Japanese cuisine, and experience the fine beauty of Japan.
 These students will then return to their home countries and spread what they have learned in Japan.
 The bonds that students have with each other- across language barriers and cultural differences- will last through the diplomatic problems that affect the international community in the future.
 I have great hope that ISAK will be a platform for building these trusting relationships.”